Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Who offers lower fees?

 How much you’ll pay varies by how much you’re transferring, how you’re sending it and where you’re sending it to.
-Fees start at $5 but can soar to up to $45 when paying by credit or debit card for cash pickup in certain countries.
+Fees start at $5 but can soar to up to $45 or higher when paying by credit or debit card for cash pickup in specific countries.

 - $4.50 for transfers of up to $50